Donald A. Wollheim: Tolkien controversy

-Before the 1960s, no American paperback publisher would publish fantasy.
-It was believed that there was no public demand for fantasy and that it would not sell.
-Wollheim published an unauthorized paperback edition of J. R. R. Tolkien's The Lord of the Rings in three volumes, the first mass-market paperback edition of Tolkien's epic, despite not being a fantasy fan.
+Prior to the 1960s, no large American paperback publisher would publish fantasy.
+It was believed that there was no public demand for it and that it would not sell.
+Wollheim published an unauthorized paperback edition of J. R. R. Tolkien's The Lord of the Rings in three volumes.
+It was the first mass-market paperback edition of Tolkien's epic.
+Wollheim did not consider himself a fantasy fan.
 In a 2006 interview his daughter, Betsy Wollheim, said:

-Tolkien authorized a paperback edition of The Hobbit in 1961, though that edition was never made available outside the U.K. Eventually, he supported paperback editions of The Lord of the Rings and several of his other texts, but whether he was persuaded to do so by the sales of the Ace editions is unknown.
-In any case, Ace was forced to cease publishing the unauthorized edition and to pay Tolkien for their sales following a grass-roots campaign by Tolkien's U.S. fans.
+This account was disputed by Tolkien, who claimed that he never received any communication from Ace prior to publication of their version.
+In any case, Tolkien had previously authorized paperback editions of The Hobbit and Tree and Leaf.
+The authorized Ballantine paperback edition of The Lord of the Rings was then published in November 1965.
+Ace subsequently agreed to cease publishing the unauthorized edition and to pay Tolkien for their sales following a grassroots campaign by Tolkien's U.S. fans.
 A 1993 court determined that the copyright loophole suggested by Ace Books was invalid and its paperback edition was found to have been a violation of copyright under U.S. law (at this time, the U.S. had yet to join the International Copyright Convention, and most laws on the books existed to protect domestic creations from foreign infringement.
 Houghton Mifflin was technically in violation of the law when they exceeded their import limits and failed to renew their interim copyright).
 In the Locus obituary for Donald Wollheim, however, more details emerge: